Tombo746/ggplot-custom-theme/README.md

 # ggplot custom theme
- A simple function to create a reusable theme with customisable background colour and font sizes
+Dump of code for me to easily create a reusable theme with customisable background colour and font sizes